medavox/distribackup/docs/report/report.md

     - Write a language-agnostic specification
     - Implement the specification in Java

-TODO: brief chapter-by-chapter overview of the rest of the report

-Data collections are stored on physical media which are vulnerable to damage, loss or corruption.
+Data are stored on physical media which are vulnerable to damage, loss or corruption.
 CDs are damaged by heat, light and wear and tear.
-When this storage fails (mobile phones are lost, old PCs break down or are replaced due to age, without sufficiently diligent data transferal), often the user unwittingly throws away or loses many years of irreplaceable data.
+When this storage fails (mobile phones are lost, old PCs break down or are replaced due to age, without sufficiently diligent data transferral), often the user unwittingly throws away or loses many years of irreplaceable data.

 Lost laptops and pen drives cause frequent loss of important data.
 Old PCs being replaced cause families to throw away accumulated personal data, without realising what is stored locally rather than on the Internet -- lack of understanding causes further personal data loss upon hardware failure.